-Today, I’d like to offer a specific response and recommendation in this context:
+Today, I’d like to offer a specific response and recommendation in this context, based on the recommendation of Correspondent Lee Harrison who wrote recently to say:

-Álamos is a small colonial town of fewer than 25,000 nestled in an inland valley surrounded on all sides by endless mountains and beautiful, wild countryside.
-Located in the Mexican state of Sonora, it’s one of the best places to find well-preserved Spanish colonial architecture in the Americas.
+Álamos is a small colonial town of fewer than 25,000 nestled in an inland valley surrounded on all sides by mountains and beautiful, wild countryside.
+Located in the Mexican state of Sonora, it’s one of the best places to find well-preserved Spanish-colonial architecture in the Americas.

 Álamos was founded in the late 17th century, after silver was discovered in the area.
 The huge wealth generated by the mines allowed the residents of Álamos to build dozens of colonial mansions and hundreds of colonial homes throughout the downtown.